DITO TELECOMMUNITY CORPORATION

 We will never share, rent, or sell your personal data to third parties, except in special circumstances where this is required by law or you have given your clear and explicit consent.

-In some instances, we may need to share your personal data to our agents, subsidiaries, affiliates, partners, and other third parties as part of our operations and for the continued provision of products and services.
+In some instances, we may need to share your personal data with our agents, subsidiaries, affiliates, partners, and other third parties as part of our operations and for the continued provision of products and services.
 This means that we might share your information with:

 1. Our service providers, contractors, and professional advisors.
-We may have to share personal data carry out certain activities in the normal course of our business.
+We may have to share personal data to carry out certain activities in the normal course of our business.
 These service providers, contractors, and professional advisors help us with activities like:

 • designing, developing, maintaining, debugging, and optimizing our products, services, systems, tools, and applications;